 - One-third of doctors were reimbursed by the drug industry for going to professional meetings or continuing education classes

 - 28 percent of doctors have been paid for consulting, giving lectures, or signing their patients up for clinical trials

 Contacts between doctors and sales reps have jumped from an average of 4.4 visits per month in 2000, to an average of:

 The only group appearing to be meeting drug company representatives less often than before is anesthesiologists, who now see reps twice a month.

-These sales tactics are working.
-In the second PLoS Medicine study, visits by drug detailers (sales reps) prompted nearly half of 97 doctors to increase their prescriptions for Gabapentin, an anti-seizure drug.
+Sadly, these sales tactics are working.
+In the second PLoS Medicine study, visits by drug sales reps prompted nearly half of 97 doctors to increase their prescriptions for Gabapentin, an anti-seizure drug.
 In many cases the reps were advocating the use of Gabapentin for non-approved, so-called “off-label” uses.

-The Journal of General Internal Medicine study found that physicians do understand the potential conflicts of interest, but that they still view their meetings with drug reps as both valuable and appropriate.
+The Journal of General Internal Medicine study found that physicians do understand the potential conflicts of interest, with being ‘wooed’ by drug companies but still view their meetings with drug reps as both valuable and appropriate.
 According to the authors of that study, this proves that the voluntary guidelines currently in place are inadequate.

 Rapid Relief Pain Cream

 Discover Clinically Proven Neuropathy Solutions You Can Use At Home!